nkmwicz/geojson2csv/README.md

 python3 ./geojson2csv.py input.json output.csv
 ```

-You can improve its usability by adding the package's location to your path.
+You can improve its usability by adding the package's location to your PATH.
 In that case, you don't need to prepend python3 or python to the command.

 ```bash
 geojson2csv.py input.json output.csv